irentala/fake-profile-detection-transformer/README.md

   - `model.py`: Definition of the Transformer model and triplet loss.
   - `train.py`: Training loop.
   - `evaluate.py`: Evaluation function.
+  - 'keystroke_analysis_tool.py' : This script processes raw keystroke logging data, ensuring its integrity, cleaning the data, and generating enhanced insights such as session IDs and key press/release times.
 - `data/`: Directory for storing keystroke data files.
 - `main.py`: Main script for running training and evaluation.
 - `requirements.txt`: List of dependencies.